Limits on the Precision of Catenane Molecular Motors: Insights from Thermodynamics and Molecular Dynamics Simulations: Calculations for the Minimal Model

 \section{Calculations for the Minimal Model}

 In this section, we explain how we obtain the parameters for the minimal model from the particle simulations and from the thermodynamics of fuel decomposition.
 Using these parameters, we verify that the minimal model reproduces the results of the molecular simulation.
 This verification is particularly important because the minimal model operates on simplified dynamics that do not correspond to the actual physical mechanisms in play.
 Nonetheless, the minimal model describes the essential features for current generation in such systems and, owing to its simplicity, provides a straightforward physical interpretation for each parameter.
 We make use of this interpretation to link the minimal model and particle simulations.

 We reiterate that \(\zeta\) is the combined rate of unbiased movement events; \(\lambda\), the combined rate of fuel transformation events; \(\eta\), the proportion of fuel transformation coupled to biased motion; and \(\Delta \mu\), the change in free energy associated with the decomposition of a single FTC species in solution.

-In the particle simulation, during an observation time \(t_\mathrm{obs}\), let the shuttling ring make \(n^+\) moves forward in the favored direction and \(n^-\) moves backward, and let \(n_\mathrm{fuel}\) fuel transformation events take place.
-The minimal model comprises the superposition of a perfectly biased and a perfectly unbiased random walker.
-Thus, we attribute \(n^+ - n^-\) moves to the biased random walker and \(2n^-\) moves to the unbiased random walker.
-Then, following the physical interpretation of these parameters, we identify \(\zeta = 2n^-/t_\mathrm{obs}\), \(\lambda = n_\mathrm{fuel}/t_\mathrm{obs}\), and \(\eta = (n^+-n^-)/n_\mathrm{fuel}\). \(\Delta \mu\) follows from the thermodynamics of fuel decomposition; we treat this parameter in detail in Appendix~\ref{sec:free_en}.

-Subsequently, we derive expressions for the mean and variance of the entropy production rate and current.
+Subsequently, we derive expressions for the mean and variance of the entropy production and current.
 Entropy is produced when the forward and backward rates of a given move are unequal.
 This occurs for fuel decomposition both when futile and when coupled to the motion of the shuttling ring.
 All states in the system are degenerate, and the shuttling ring's internal energy does not change.
 Thus, all the free energy generated by fuel decomposition is released into the environment as heat.
 The heat \(q_{k^+}\) generated along a path with forward rate \(k^+\) and reverse rate \(k^-\) is therefore